wp-plugins/markets/readme.txt

 Very secure.
 All your data is only accessible via an api key that you posses, unless you choose to share it

+= Syncing Products =

+This allows you to back up and update your products to our API.

+= Restoring Products =

+We will restore the products in our API to your WordPress installation.
+It will delete all products for the specific plugin and restore them with the last sync you did

 == Changelog ==

+= 1.0.1 =
+Syncing and restoring products sorted

 = 1.0 =
 Markets is brand new.
 As such you won't be upgrading but joining our handsomely awesome family.
 We will be upgrading and fixes bugs as we improve the plugin